coderefinery/social-coding/content/guide.md

   many people using your work as possible, because then they can cite you.

-- A bit of details on free software and choosing a license.
+- Overview of license types.
 There are many online resources, and the biggest question is permissive vs. weak copyleft vs. strong copyleft.
 The [cake analogy for licenses](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/) is only linked